 If you’ve ever had concerns about how asthma affects your relationships, you’re not alone.
 People with asthma often tell us they worry about symptoms getting in the way.
-This page will tell you what you need to be aware of and how to make sure asthma doesn’t impact any aspect of sex, dating and relationships.
+And a recent study showed that people with severe asthma felt less attractive as a result of having to take corticosteroids (which can result in weight gain), and guilty about not being able to have sex.
+This page will tell you what you need to be aware of and how to make sure asthma doesn’t impact on any aspect of sex, dating and relationships.

 Feel more confident

-In an Asthma UK survey, almost three-quarters of you told us you’ve felt embarrassed about using your inhaler on a date or romantic night out, while over half of you have been embarrassed by wheezing.
+One study found that asthma negatively affects the sex lives of two-thirds of people with asthma − in fact 19% of those surveyed said they hadn’t had sex at all in the two weeks before the study.
+And in an Asthma UK Asthma and your love life survey, almost three-quarters of you told us you’ve felt embarrassed about using your inhaler on a date or romantic night out, while over half of you have been embarrassed by wheezing.
 Meanwhile, 42% of you said you’d turned down a date or avoided sex because of worries about symptoms.

 - “I worry about having an asthma attack on a date and drawing attention to myself.”